codedrops/interview-prep/javascript/javascript-Q&A.md

 console.log(currentUsers); // Output: 1
 ```

-By understanding the differences between `var`, `let`, and `const`, you can write cleaner and more predictable JavaScript code.

-## 8. Type Coercion in JavaScript
+## 8. Type Coercion

-Type coercion in JavaScript refers to the automatic or implicit conversion of values from one data type to another.
+Type coercion refers to the automatic or implicit conversion of values from one data type to another.
 This occurs when an operation involves values of different types, and JavaScript attempts to convert one or both values to a common type.

 #### Types of Coercion:
 1. **Implicit Coercion**: Performed automatically by JavaScript.